cometbft/cometbft/spec/consensus/proposer-based-timestamp/pbts-algorithm.md

 it retains its original time, assigned by its original proposer.

 A value `v` should re-proposed when it becomes locked by the network, i.e., when it receives `2f + 1 PREVOTES` in a round `r` of consensus.
-This means that processes with `2f + 1`-equivalent voting power accepted, in round `r`, both `v` and its associated time `v.time`.
+This means that processes with `2f + 1`-equivalent voting power accepted both `v` and its associated time `v.time` in round `r`.
 Since the originally proposed value and its associated time were considered valid, there is no reason for reassigning `v.time`.

 > In the [first version][algorithm_v1] of this specification, proposals were defined as pairs `(v, time)`.
-> In addition, the same value `v` could be proposed, in different rounds, but would be associated to distinct times each time it was re-proposed.
+> In addition, the same value `v` could be proposed, in different rounds, but would be associated with distinct times each time it was re-proposed.
 > Since this possibility does not exist in this second specification, the proposal time became part of the proposed value.
 > With this simplification, several small changes to the [arXiv][arXiv] algorithm are no longer required.